vlad-timotei/wpgp-tools/README.md

 ![image](https://user-images.githubusercontent.com/65488419/125194373-b4e7f800-e259-11eb-8432-6bbcbbfefd2c.png)

 **Prevent saving these words** is a user defined list of words that if found in a translation will generate a warning.
 Separated by comma, no space, case insensitive.

+TIP: Include a double space string  ` ` ` `  in this field to **always** prevent the saving of double spaces.

 **Count and match these** is a user defined list of terms or symbols that will be counted both in original and in translation.
 If counts don't match, a warning will be generated.
 Separated by comma, no space, case insensitive.